In Matthew 5:21-48 (Antithesis), Jesus teaches on foundational subjects that help define the Way.

 to restore and rebuild Jerusalem unto Messiah the Prince…”

-70 x 7 = 490 years, and this is the number of years from Malachi to Messiah.
+70 x 7 = 490 years, the number of years from Malachi to the Messiah.
 In Dan.
-9.24-25, “seventy weeks” is actually 70 7’s, and the reference is years*.
+9.24-25, “seventy weeks” is 70 x 7’s, and the reference is years*.
 During these 490 years, the Jews remained without true prophets.

-*History notes: Book of Daniel is now thought to have been transcribed approx. 150 BC, and would be considered more of an Essenic text, or version.
+*History notes: The Book of Daniel is now thought to have been transcribed approximately 150 BC, and would be considered more of an Essenic text or version.
 This transcription presses for Messiah as close to arriving.
-Messiah’s arrival is one reason for the original Essene retreat into Galilee and northward, which in part was to prepare for Messiah even as they removed themselves from the corrupted Sadducees.
-Also, the family of Maccabee usurped the throne from the lineage of David.
+Messiah’s arrival is one reason for the original Essene retreat into Galilee and northward, partly to prepare for the Messiah, even as they removed themselves from the corrupted Sadducees.
+Another reason for the retreat was the Maccabean rule, which usurped David’s throne.

 Using the number seven means that forgiveness should be complete.
 The number seven represents wholeness or perfection.
-That the number seven is associated with forgiveness tells us everything: forgiveness is preeminent.
+The fact that Jesus associates the number seven with forgiveness tells us everything: forgiveness is preeminent.
 Messiah himself is now pronouncing this truth!
 In other words, forgiveness must come first, before all attributions (sacrifice) before God, and all approaches to God.
-This is a tall order.
 A person is not intended to be left bereft of other qualities concerning soul development, but forgiveness and its attendant companion love must remain nearby and should be employed liberally.

 Less than forgiving?
 Pray and sow seed for a more forgiving heart & mind.

-Essentially, the spirit begins to move as if permitted to reorder the thought structure of thinking, attitudes, and motives.
+Essentially, the spirit behaves as if permitted to reorder the thought structure of thinking, attitudes, and motives.
 A new order for soul progression comes into play.
-A pathway becomes established whether the person is conscious of this fact or not (see, Unconscious Growth).
+A pathway becomes established whether the person is conscious of this fact (see Unconscious Growth).
 The forgiveness pathway Jesus lays out must be an essential part of the enlightenment into the spirit of God.
-It is at this point that the heart-teaching Jesus espouses begins to separate itself from Old Testament theologies.
+Jesus espouses a heart teaching that begins to separate itself from the Old Testament interpretations of his day.
 Jesus connects love to forgiveness (Mt.
-5.43-48), and the law is now put in its proper place.
+5.43-48), and the Law is shunted to its proper place.

-Throughout these articles ‘forgiveness-love’ is often written in the form you see here, as if inextricable.
+Throughout these articles, ‘forgiveness-love’ is often written in the form you see here, as if inextricable.
 They are.
 Forgiveness and love are almost always associated.
 If you are loving, you will forgive.
 If you forgive, forgiveness becomes an act of love.
 For this reason, many people pray for forgiveness and finish by sending out love.
-At first, this action may not seem to have much effect.
-However, it begins to work in the soul by increment, and may profoundly push forward one’s understanding and progress.
-This practice also lends itself to humility.
-For Jesus infers to others, who am I not to forgive?
-And who am I that I should not love?
+To sow that your heart be tempered has a similar result.
+At first, these actions may not seem to have much effect.
+However, they begin to work in the soul incrementally and may profoundly push forward one’s understanding and progress.
+For Jesus infers to others: ‘Who am I not to forgive?
+And who am I that I should not love?’

 ◊

-The next antithesis (Mt.
-5.27) concerns adultery and lust.
+The following antithesis (Mt.
+5.27) concerns adultery and sexual lust.
 Jesus begins (v.
-28) by chastizing those who lust, usually associated with men.
-Jesus addresses the heart condition of the man as well as his thinking.
-However, the one who lusts is responsible.
-The phrase, “…whosoever looketh…” means anyone and infers continuing to look.
+28) by chastizing those who lust, usually associated with men, but in our modern times may include women as well.
+Jesus continues to address the man’s heart condition and his manner of thinking.
+Jesus also holds the one who lusts as responsible.
+The phrase, “…whosoever looketh…” means anyone, and implies continuing to look.
 The Complete Jewish Study Bible has it, “But I tell you that a man who even looks at a woman with the purpose of lusting after her has already committed adultery with her in his heart.”
+The Law is not involved in this matter, but the inner man or woman is.
+Jesus teaches directly concerning motives and attitudes, “…with the purpose,” being the key phrase here.
+A beautiful woman may captivate a man, but he should decline untoward thoughts.
+He declines to pursue his attraction with purpose, or in this case, to lust.

 Ancient Jewish writers warned about lust.
-They also made a practice of warning relative to women’s seductiveness.
-Jesus holds the doer (performer, creator) of the thought as totally responsible.
-The interpretation Jesus gives justifies women.
-Previously, a man could say, ‘She seduced me,” and plead a kind of innocence, an innocence that other men of the same ilk might accept.
+They also made a practice of warning about women’s seductive behavior.
+Jesus holds the doer (performer, creator) of the thought as totally responsible—you are responsible for your thoughts.
+Previously, a man could say, ‘She seduced me,’ and plead a kind of innocence, an innocence that other men of the same ilk might accept.
+Jesus is laying aside this kind of excuse.
+Should their be an incident, taking only the word of the man also comes under scrutiny.
+By itself, this clarity concerning responsibility becomes a major step forward.
+The woman may also seduce, attracting the ‘wrong’ man, with the difficulties that may ensue.
+Under Jesus’ interpretation, the blame argument is no longer possible, and each person is held accountable.

 Within some pagan cultures, women became helpless and trapped.
-Men married and then traded off the woman with a quick divorce, staying married no more than a few months or a year.
-Essentially, they passed the women around, divorced, and then gained another wife.
-The women had no wealth, nor provision to see to their needs (Gn. ch.
-20, Gerarites).
+Men married and then traded off the woman with a quick divorce, staying married for no more than a few months or a year.
+They passed the women around, divorced them, and took on another wife.
+The women had no wealth or provision to meet their needs (Gn. ch.
+20, Gerarites, Philistines).
 Denigrating marriage into no more than an agreement to have sex for a while, the women, of course, became controlled and used (abused) by the Gararite men.
+To denigrate women, or for women to denigrate men, makes for an unsound society.

 There is another reason marriage without divorce became important among the Nazareans.
-Although purity was high on the list of objectives, it seems true that the continued relationship between masculine and feminine essences was also a significant goal.
-The coming together in union, sexually or socially, shares masculine/feminine essence and nature.
+Although purity was high on the list of objectives, and this was in part due to the importance of lineage, but it seems true that the continued relationship between masculine and feminine essences was also a significant goal.
+The coming together in union, whether sexually or socially, shares the masculine and feminine essence and nature.
 The spiritual growth of both partners continues until the death of one, and there should be no mixing as in the case of adultery.*

-*”Jewish law about adultery technically addressed only intercourse with married women; the marital status of the man was not relevant,” from The IVP Bible Background Commentary, 2nd ed.
-John 8.7-11 releases the woman from being the only one who should be held accountable, with the men portrayed within this scripture leaving the scene.
+*“Jewish law about adultery technically addressed only intercourse with married women; the marital status of the man was not relevant,” from The IVP Bible Background Commentary, 2nd ed.
+John 8.7-11 releases the woman from being the only one who should be held accountable, with the men portrayed within this scripture leaving the scene, they were convicted.
+Nor was the man who interacted with the woman brought forth for testimony.
+Essentially, this was a trap set up by the Pharisees to ensnare Jesus, with the woman used as a victim—if Jesus had said she should be stoned, she would have been killed.
+By this interaction (Jn.
+8), a new moral standard is set; men are accountable for their indiscretions, they are no better nor worse than the woman.

 *

-It is the condition of the heart Jesus refers to throughout his teaching of the Way.
-He is always probing—what is the condition of your heart?
-Your knowledge base may be helpful, but the heart condition is fundamental.
-The heart condition referred to is a spiritual heart, representing a deeper pull or commitment, and not in the nature of man’s emotional reactions.
-Heart knowledge, as it is referred to today, is a revealed expression of the spirit within.
-The heart tells the tale of a man or woman.
+Jesus also addresses the condition of the heart throughout his teaching of the Way.
+He is constantly probing—what is the condition of your heart?
+Your knowledge base may be helpful, even important, but the heart condition is fundamental.
+The heart condition referred to is a spiritual heart, representing a deeper pull or commitment, and not like man’s emotional reactions.
+Heart knowledge, as it is referred to today, sometimes a deeper or more convicting awareness, is a revealed expression of the spirit within.
+The heart tells the tale of a man or woman, for out of the mouth the heart becomes expressed.

-kes; Cain becomes jealous and thinks murderous thoughts, and he finally carries it out.
-The precision of Jesus’ teachings becomes outlined here, the essence of which focuses on the individual’s thinking.
-Sin crouches by your side (see Cain & Abel) God tells Cain if you view the world through eyes of lust.
-Jesus imparts a similar message.
+kes; Cain becomes jealous and thinks murderous thoughts, and he finally carries them out.
+Sin crouches by your side, God tells Cain, if you view the world through the eyes of jealousy or lust.
+The precision of Jesus’ teachings is outlined here, with the essence focusing on the individual.

 Located at a busy trading center such as Haran, there would have been many opportunities to spread the Word of the One God, Creator of all things and in all things, God of the heaven and the earth, which is what both Sarah and Abraham did teach.
-For decades both were ministers long before Abraham received guidance and stepped into Canaan.
+For decades, both were ministers long before Abraham received his guidance to step into Canaan.

 Gen. 12.5, “…all the substance they had gathered, and the souls they had gotten in Haran; and they went forth to go into the land of Canaan, and into the land of Canaan they came.”
-Later Nazarene practices reveal a different and closer association with women, even within the ministry.
+Later, Nazarene practices revealed a similar and closer association with women, even within the ministry.

 ◊

-Verses 5.33-37 (Mt.): in these scriptures, Jesus speaks upon oaths.
-Upon coming into court, people swore by God when giving their word.
-However, all Essene practitioners were known for never swearing an oath in court.
-All people understood that within their teaching the Essenes were not allowed to lie and would not lie.
+Verses 5.33-37 (Mt.): Jesus speaks concerning oaths, or to give your word.
+In the ancient world a man’s oath had to be taken as binding.
+Often there was no easy way to record transactions.
+Upon coming into court, people swore by God when giving their testimony.
+By contrast, all Essene practitioners were known for never swearing an oath in court.
+All people understood that within their teaching, the Essenes were not allowed to lie and would not lie.
 Not lying under any circumstances is one of many proofs that Jesus was a Nazarene Essene, for he finishes in v.
 37 with, “let your communication be, Yea, yea; Nay nay, for whatsoever is more than these cometh of evil.”
-Jesus lays down a whole new order of behavior and interpretation of the law—tell the truth at all times, and contrarily, do nothing that would require you to lie.
+Jesus lays down a new order of behavior and interpretation of the Law—tell the truth at all times, and contrarily, do nothing that would require you to lie.

-Swearing by heaven and later discovered to be lying was perceived as tarnishing God Himself.
-It is similar to blaming the devil for everything you do wrong.
-Also, if you have to swear by God’s throne then what is your word worth?
+Swearing by heaven and discovering later to be lying was perceived as tarnishing God Himself.
+The tarnish is similar to blaming the devil for everything you do wrong.
+Also, if you have to swear by God’s throne, what is your word worth?
 Can anyone believe you in the normal course of your day?
-Why are you having to bring God into every situation wherein conflict arises?
+Why do you have to bring God into every situation wherein conflict arises?
 Are you so sanctified in your motives and attitudes that you attribute Him with such ease?
-Instead of bringing God into the problems of your day and perhaps actions you took on your own, Jesus tells us to remit from such speech.
+Instead of bringing God into the problems of your day and the actions you took on your own, Jesus tells us to refrain from such speech.

 God Bless!